You are here:Home1/Insights2/How to make your cloud journey safe and secure

-The questions above, answered honestly, should inspire a discussion about security aspects in cloud-native technology approaches, such as IaC, containers, and serverless.
+The questions above, answered honestly, should inspire a discussion about security aspects in cloud native technology approaches, such as IaC, containers, and serverless.
 When this happens, security becomes an integral part of your software architecture, deployments, and pipelines.

 The truth is, the cloud journey is difficult for most companies to make.
-The best way succeed in this transformation is to engage a security consultant company with extensive engineering and cloud heritage.
+The best way to succeed in this transformation is to engage a security consultant company with extensive engineering and cloud heritage.
 Working with a trusted partner can help you move confidently towards a secure place in the cloud.

 Since 1993, EPAM Systems, Inc. has leveraged its software engineering expertise to become a leading global product development, digital platform engineering, and top digital and product design agency.